 Baptisms are performed at St. John either before or during the 9:30 a.m.
 Mass on Sunday.

-If your child is 6 years to 12 years old and have not been baptized, then they must attend the PREP (Parish Religious Education Program) to receive the proper catechesis before their baptism.
+If your child is 6 years to 12 years old and have not been baptized, then they must attend the PREP (Parish Religious Education Program) to receive the proper catechesis before their baptism or enroll at St, Rose school.
 You may enroll these students in the PREP programs by contacting Amanda Mick.

 Children in high school who wish to be baptized must attend the RCIA program which runs from September through the Easter Vigil.
-Enrollment for RCIA may also be made by calling the parish office for Roseanne Roop
+Enrollment for RCIA may also be made by contacting Roseanne Roop at firstname.lastname@example.org

 Please be advised that proper dress code should be followed during the receiving of all sacraments and attending the Liturgy.